Spectral radius, toughness and $k$-factor of graphs: Introduction

 Throughout this paper, we consider only finite, undirected and simple connected graphs.
 For a vertex $v\in V(G)$, let $N_G(v)$ and $d_{G} (v)$ be the neighborhood and degree of $v$ in $G$, respectively.
 The largest eigenvalue of $A(G)$, denoted by $\rho(G)$, is called the \emph{spectral radius} of $G$.
 Given two graphs $G_1$ and $G_2$, the \textit{disjoint union} $G_1\cup G_2$ is the graph with vertex set $V(G_1)\cup V(G_2)$ and edge set $E(G_1)\cup E(G_2)$, and the \textit{join} $G_{1} \vee G_{2}$ is the graph obtained from $G_{1}\cup G_{2}$ by adding all edges between $G_{1}$ and $G_{2}$.

 An $[a, b]$-factor of a graph $G$ is a spanning subgraph $H$ such that $a\le d_H(v)\le b$ for each $v\in V(G)$.
 In particular, for a positive integer $k$, a $[k,k]$-factor is called a $k$-factor.
-The initial study of factors was due to Danish mathematician Petersen \cite{J. Petersen} in 1891.
+The initial study of factors was due to Danish mathematician Petersen \cite{J.Petersen} in 1891.
 After that, many researches have been conducted on this topic.
 There are abundant achievements of studying the existence of factors in graphs from the spectral perspective.
 Brouwer and Haemers \cite{Brouwer1} initiated the research of establishing sufficient conditions for a regular graph to have a perfect matching in terms of the third largest adjacency eigenvalue.
-Their result was improved in \cite{S. Cioab1, S. Cioab2, S. Cioab3} and extended in \cite{H. Lu1, H. Lu2} to obtain a regular factor.
-Recently, the researchers have also paid much attention to the existence of factors in a graph from the prospective of the spectral radius, which can be seen in \cite{Brouwer1, Barik, S. Cioab1, S. Cioab2, S. Cioab3, E. Cho, Y. Cui, M. Ellingham, D. Fan3, Gu2, Kano1, Kim, H. Lu1, H. Lu2, H. Lu3, J. Wei} and the references therein, among others.
-Cho, Hyun, O and Park \cite{E. Cho} posed the following spectral version conjecture for the existence of $[a, b]$-factors in graphs. \begin{conjecture}[{Cho, Hyun, O and Park \cite{E. Cho}}] Let $a,b$ be two positive integers with $a\le b$, and $G$ a graph of order $n$, where $n\ge a+1$ and $na\equiv 0(mod~2)$.
-If $\rho(G)>\rho(K_{a-1}\vee(K_{n-a}\cup K_1))$, then $G$ contains an $[a, b]$-factor. \end{conjecture} Fan and Lin \cite{D. Fan3} proved the conjecture for the case $n\ge 3a + b-1$.
-Later, Wei and Zhang \cite{J. Wei} completely confirmed this conjecture.
-As a corollary, Fan and Lin also obtained the following result. \begin{theorem}[{Fan and Lin \cite{D. Fan3}}] Let $kn$ be an even integer and $k\ge1$.
-If $G$ is a graph of order $n\ge 4k-1$ with $\rho(G)>\rho(K_{k-1}\vee(K_{n-k}\cup K_1))$, then $G$ contains a $k$-factor. \end{theorem} Let $\delta(G)$ be the minimum degree of $G$.
-Note that $\delta(G)\ge k$ is a trivial necessary condition for a graph to contain an $k$-factor.
-One may notice that the minimum degree of the extremal graph in Theorem \ref{tF2} is $k-1$.
-Based on Theorem \ref{tF2}, a natural and interesting problem arises: \begin{problem} Give a sufficient spectral radius condition to ensure that a graph $G$ with $\delta(G)\ge k$ admits a $k$-factor. \end{problem}
+Their result was improved in \cite{S.Cioab1, S.Cioab2, S.Cioab3} and extended in \cite{H.Lu1, H.Lu2} to obtain a regular factor.
+Recently, the researchers have also paid much attention to the existence of factors in a graph from the prospective of the spectral radius, which can be seen in \cite{Brouwer1, Barik, S.Cioab1, S.Cioab2, S.Cioab3, E.Cho, Y.Cui, M.Ellingham, D.Fan3, Gu2, Kano1, Kim, H.Lu1, H.Lu2, H.Lu3, J.Wei} and the references therein, among others.